 Military Police Directorate

-Military Police Directorate is an organizational unit of the Serbian Armed Forces General Staff with the purpose to plan, organize, coordinate and control military police tasks for the needs of the Ministry of Defence and Serbian Armed Forces.
+The Military Police Directorate is an internal unit of the Serbian Armed Forces General Staff, with the purpose of planning, organizing, coordinating, and controlling military police tasks to meet the needs of the Ministry of Defence and the Serbian Armed Forces.

 The Military Police Directorate performs duties in the scope of the military police, assigned by the Law on the Serbian Armed Forces and the regulations adopted under that Law, the Code of Criminal Procedure, Regulation on Service in the Serbian Armed Forces and other military regulations.